Grammar and Style Guide

 dean’s list Lowercase in all uses: He is on the dean’s list.
 She is a dean’s list student.

 decades Use Arabic figures to indicate decades of history.
 Use an apostrophe to indicate numerals that are left out.
-Show plural by adding the letter s: the 1890s, the ’90s, the mid-1930s.
+Show plural by adding the letter s: the 1890s, the ’90s, the mid-1930s, the 2000s.
 See also years.

 decision-making It was a decision-making process.
 The research will help with diagnostic decision-making.